Geirangerfjord: Waterfalls

 The Bridal Veil is another waterfall in the fjord, so named because it falls delicately over one rocky edge, and when seen backlit by the sun it has the appearance of a thin veil over the rocks.

 Rock slides

-The Geiranger Fjord is under constant threat from the mountain Åkerneset which is about to erode into the fjord.
-A collapse would produce a tsunami, hitting several nearby towns including Geiranger and Hellesylt in about ten minutes.
+The fjord is under constant threat from the mountain Åkerneset which is about to erode into the fjord.
+A collapse would produce a megatsunami, hitting several nearby towns including Geiranger and Hellesylt in about ten minutes.